 Stormseal® inventor and Managing Director, Matthew Lennox, has accelerated his business idea through government funding and securing intellectual property (IP) protection.
 He has created a product that provides huge relief for storm victims, their rescuers and insurers.

-Using a unique polymer technology which heat-shrinks over damaged roofs quickly and securely, Stormseal provides up to one year of protection.
-Unlike traditional tarpaulins, Stormseal doesn’t require constant refitting and effectively keeps out the wind and rain.
-This allows more efficient use of SES volunteer resources, helps keep people safe and dry in their homes and reduces overall repair costs.
+Stormseal® can secure damaged roofs quickly and provide up to one year of protection.
+Unlike traditional tarpaulins, Stormseal® uses a unique polymer technology that heat-shrinks over damaged roofs.
+Stormseal® doesn’t need constant refitting and can effectively keep out wind and rain.
+This allows more efficient use of SES volunteer resources, helps keep people safe and dry in their homes and reduces repair costs.

 Considering IP protection in your commercialisation journey

 Matthew came up with the idea for Stormseal® after his experience assisting with severe storm damage repairs in 2007 when he saw insurance claims multiply due to failing tarpaulins.
 To develop his idea, IP protection was his first consideration.

 ‘I considered IP protection from the get-go,’ Matthew shares.
 ‘I conducted some preliminary patent searches and didn’t find anything like it so I established the company.’

 Matthew expresses that IP protection is a must-have.
 His advice to other businesses is that even if you can’t afford the costs to trust yourself and find the money.